Naturhistoriska/birdscanner/README.md

     [user@rackham slurm]$ sbatch parseplast.slurm.sh

-This step will attempt to read the outpu from the similarity search, and prepare XXXXXXXX.
+This step will attempt to read the output from the similarity search, and prepare XXXXXXXX.
 A final report (as well as any error messages) are printed to the file `parseplast.err`.

 ##### 9. When finished, submit the next: